 The Coke Zero addiction is well and truly beaten, the coffee … well …. let’s not go there!
 And as for the vegetarian sausage rolls – I’ve never seen another one like it after Graduation.
 I have seen vegetarian ones around but they are usually loaded with dairy and nuts and, since pastry doesn’t feature very often in our diets, I just haven’t considered them.

 Recently, with my desire to add variety to our diets, but decrease our meat consumption, I’ve been playing around with a vegan and nut free version and I think we have a winner!

 Obviously you need to use a puff pastry that suits your dietary needs, but if you need a mutli-allergy suitable pastry and live in WA you really, REALLY have to check out Busy Bees Gluten Free pastry (I buy from Weigh n Pay in Woodvale)!
 It is amazing!
 It comes in a long roll and it handles just like wheat based pastry.
 It is soft and easy to work with and even non GF people have been happy to eat it!

-- 3 sheets puff pastry of choice
+- 3 sheets puff pastry of choice (GF if required)

 - 1 medium butternut pumpkin, peeled and seeds removed

 - 400g tin chick peas, drained and rinsed